kyla100/AboutMe/README.md

 * Through this program, students were able to explore the medical fields and deepen their understanding in specific areas through real life cases from practicing doctors and professors.

 ### Co-Founder & Leader, LOHS Asian American Student Union (AASU), September 2020 - Present
-* Successfully organized the Cultural Fair on April 16th, 2022, aiming to unify the local community and share our Asian cultures after ethnic division/tension during the pandemic (completely student-led):
+* Successfully organized the Asian Cultural Festival on April 16th, 2022, aiming to unify the local community and share our Asian cultures after ethnic division/tension during the pandemic (completely student-led):
    * Very rewarding to see the huge turnout and high impact on our local communities supported by a sold out crowd of 800+ from all ethnic groups;
    * Funded by 13+ sponsorships/donations and Lake Oswego Municipal Grant (total of ~$10,000), we were able to invite 10 performance groups, 20 cultural booths, and foods from 9 different Asian restaurants;
     * I helped write the application for the 2021 Lake Oswego Municipal Grant for $5000
     * [List of Our Sponsors](https://bit.ly/3aYgmYh)
     * [List of Our Food Donators](https://bit.ly/3aTWaXk)
-* As treasurer, I applied for the 2022 Lake Oswego Municipal Grant and was awarded $10,000 (double of 2021's) for the future 2022-2023 cultural fair
+* As treasurer, I applied for the 2022 Lake Oswego Municipal Grant and was awarded $10,000 (double of 2021's) for the future 2022-2023 Asian Cultural Festival
 * We are filing for a Non-Profit Organization status for AASU.
 * We hold general weekly meetings + occasional special school wide cultural meetings/events (Zoom meetings during 20-21 school year)